 Aluminium price developments

-In the period from 2003-2008, there was a strong upward shift in the cost curve for primary aluminium production, triggered mainly by a significant increase in prices of energy and natural resources.
-The significant drop in demand for aluminium resulted in declining demand for raw materials and falling smelter input costs.
+In the 2003-2008 period, there was a strong upward shift in the cost curve for primary aluminium production, triggered mainly by a significant increase in prices of energy and natural resources.
+The significant drop in demand for aluminium described above resulted in declining demand for raw materials and falling smelter input costs.
 Commodity prices in general fell as a result of the economic downturn.
 Consequently, the cost of producing aluminium declined and the industry cost curve ended up lower in 2009 than the previous year.
-Prices for energy and natural resources have apparently stabilized and started to recover during 2009.
-This is expected to result in higher costs going forward.
+Prices for energy and natural resources increased again in 2010, resulting in a new increase of the cost curve.

 Production moving to energy-rich areas